 According to this calculation, the hydrogen demand of FCVs and the number of FCVs both followed the same trend, i.e., they did not diverge.
-Therefore, the overall demand was projected to remain very low in scenario 1 and quickly rose during scenario 2 and reached the highest level in scenario 3 (see Figure 6 [15]).
+Therefore, the overall demand was projected to remain very low in scenario 1 and quickly rose during scenario 2 and reached the highest level in scenario 3 (see Figure 6).

-Liu et al. [15] and Perez [5] differ in their approach to hydrogen demand.
+Liu et al. (2012) and Perez (2020) differ in their approach to hydrogen demand.
 Perez evaluates the potential of hydrogen as an alternative to diesel, whereas Liu assesses the shift to hydrogen FCVs based on yearly new vehicle sales.
-The IEM's world energy model, as referenced by International Energy Agency [16], gauges demand using factors like income and regional attributes.
-Ultimately, the method chosen depends on the research objective and country-specific contexts.
+The IEM's world energy model, as referenced by International Energy Agency (2021a), gauges demand using factors like income and regional attributes.